As a blogger, you obviously know the importance of writing engaging content for your audience on your blog.

 80% of your readers see your title and will never click on it to access your content unless your title is catchy and compelling to click on.

 Your post title is the gateway to your quality content for both search engines and your blog audience.

-Note: Google measures length in pixels not in characters.
-Current maximum post title width adapted by google is 600 pixels which translates to 65 to 70 characters
+Note: Google measures length in pixels, not in characters.
+Current maximum post title width adapted by google is 600 pixels which translate to 65 to 70 characters

 - Include your focus keyword within 65 characters of your post title.In case your post title must be more than 70 characters for good reader’s experience, include your keyword in the beginning like this post’s title ”Blog SEO: A to Z Guide on Writing SEO Friendly Blog Posts(Step by Step)”

 - Your title must reside in heading tag H1.Check your posts source code to ensure this.This happens automatically for WordPress users.

 Pro tip: To check this, open any of your posts in chrome, select post title, right click on the title, select inspect element.Your title should be in H1 tag which is shown on right sidebar of chrome browser

 - Use catchy title modifiers such as “how to, the best, free,2017, ultimate guide, A to Z guide etc” along with power words for higher click-through rates both on search engine result pages and on your blog

 - You can take help of following tools to generate catchy titles for you